renan-peres/website/src/iframe-viewer.md

 ></iframe>
 ```

-Note: Some websites may block embedding due to X-Frame-Options headers or Content Security Policy restrictions.

 The key changes are:
-1. Added a default iframe constant
-2. Created a proper viewof binding for the textarea input
+1. Changed `testInput` to `iframeCode` for clarity
-3. Used basic HTML textarea instead of Inputs.textarea for better compatibility
+2. Used Observable's `Inputs.textarea()` instead of raw HTML
-4. Added styling directly to the textarea element

-Now you should see an input area where you can paste iframe code and see it rendered below in real-time.​​​​​​​​​​​​​​​​
+3. Fixed the template literal syntax in the display section
+4. Changed the way we reference the input in the preview section

+Note: Some websites may block embedding due to X-Frame-Options headers or Content Security Policy restrictions.​​​​​​​​​​​​​​​​